vsrinivas/fuchsia/docs/kernel_cmdline.md

 The early kernel console can be slow on some platforms, so if it is not needed for debugging it may speed up boot to disable it.

+## gfxconsole.font=<name>

+This option asks the graphics console to use a specific font.
+Currently only "9x16" (the default) and "18x32" (a double-size font) are supported.

 ## userboot=<path>

 This option instructs the userboot process (the first userspace process) to